McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 The script will calculate a CRC32 hash for the file and insert it into the filename.

 - Include `CRC` anywhere in the output filename.
 The script will calculate the CRC of the output file and replace  `CRC` with it.

 - For example, if your output rule is `Show - EPNUM [CRC].mkv`, the output will be `Show - 01 [CF022A71]`.

-## Titles

-The script will automatically mux in episode titles without having to manually change them in each file.

-1. Create `titles.txt` in the same directory as the options file and the script.
-2. Write the desired titles for each episode in `titles.txt`, with each separate title on a new line.
-(The first line will be the first episode's title, the second line will be the second episode's title, and so on)
-3. Run `mkvtoolnix_merge_mapper.py`.
-4. When prompted on whether you want the title added to mkv or filename, input `yes` or `y`.

-    - This preference can now be set in the `mkvconfig.json` file

-Note:
-You can now make the script use a separate list of titles in the mkv and filename.
-To do so, create a separate list of titles named `mkvtitles.txt`.
-These will be muxed in as the titles of the mkv files.

 ## Episode Number Modifiers